Example Setup

 openrouter.ai/models.

-Tip: If a free model returns an error about context length, enable
+Tip: If a model returns an error about context length, enable

 Smart Table Selection in the settings (see the